martineghiazaryan/airbus_case_study/README.md

     - `airbus-ship-segment-everything.ipynb`: This notebook includes the recent Segment-Everything model from Meta AI.
 In integrated the model and adjusted it to do binary classification in our case of ship-segmentation.
     - `airbus-ship-segmentation.ipynb`: This notebook is the same model version that I wrote in this repository only in the version of kaggle notebook.
     - `airbus-ship-segmentation_models.ipynb`: This notebook presents another aproach that I tried which is to use a pre-trained encoder based on resnet34 also using and experimenting with the **segmentation_model** library.
+    - `exploratory-analysis.ipynb`: This notebook includes some exploratory data analyisis.

 - `.ipynb_checkpoints`: This directory contains checkpoint files from Jupyter notebooks, which are created while the notebook is open.